Suggested links

 The following substances present the highest risk for dangerous withdrawals:

-While withdrawal symptoms can be uncomfortable in many instances, the above-listed substances can actually cause life-threatening side effects without medical intervention.
-For instance, alcohol withdrawal can cause side effects known as Delirium tremens (DTs), which can include hallucinations, sudden high blood pressure, seizures, and coma.
+For instance, delirium tremens (DTs) are a severe side effect of alcohol withdrawal.
+DTs can cause hallucinations, sudden high blood pressure, seizures, and coma.
 Under medical supervision, however, these symptoms can be mitigated to ensure your safety.

 While some withdrawals may not be life-threatening, the side effects can still be extremely uncomfortable for the patient.
 Additionally, patients may experience strong cravings as one of their withdrawal side effects.

 Both the discomfort and the cravings can encourage the individual to return to substance abuse to avoid these sensations.
-But with medical detox, healthcare providers can help mitigate your discomfort through tapering or other medications.
+However, with medical detox, healthcare providers can help mitigate your discomfort through tapering or other medications.

-Co-Occurring Disorders
+Medical Detox For Co-Occurring Disorders

-The National Institute on Drug Abuse (NIDA) asserts that overall care for individuals with other medical conditions (physical or mental health) will not differ much from any other patient diagnosed with substance use disorder.
+The National Institute on Drug Abuse (NIDA) indicates that overall care for individuals with other medical conditions (physical or mental health) will not differ much from any other patient diagnosed with substance use disorder.

 However, co-occurring disorders may require special consideration of medications used during medical detox, as well as the presentation of other symptoms.